 Chance (that’s me) has been practicing photography for 10 years and has been a paid professional for most of it.
 I bought my first Sony in 2018 so this website is the culmination of about 5 years of Sony experience (full site history).
 I bought this lens a year ago to pair with my then-new a7iii (read how I review/test gear).

 Personally, it was the first lens I paired with my Sony a7iii, using it primarily as a travel/catch-all lens.
-So, in this review, we’re going to dive in and take a deep look at what makes this lens (still) so great.
+So, in this review, I’ll be covering my impressions over the last year and sharing a bunch of my sample photos.
+Let’s dive in!

 - Versatile zoom range w/ F2.8

 - Blazing fast autofocus

 - A robust and long-lasting build

 Verdict: A monster of a do-it-all lens.
 If you had to buy just one lens for the rest of your life, this is it.
 Keep reading my impressions or see what others have to say.

 First up, let’s talk about size and weight.
 As you might expect out of a 28-75mm full frame lens, it certainly isn’t going to win any competitions for small size.
 However, when you compare it to some of its competitors, the 19oz (540g) weight doesn’t seem all that bad.
 Yes, it’s fairly heavy, but you’re also getting a lens with fabulous specs.